k-miyata/letsencrypt-localhost-boilerplate/README.md

 **Important:** As explained below, decrypting an encrypted backup requires the key generated above.
-If this key is lost and the Docker volumes is also deleted, you will have no way to access your certificate.
+If this key is lost and the Docker volumes is also deleted, you will have no way to access your certificates.

 ### Decrypting an encrypted backup